 Best Light Therapy Happy Lamps Reviews

-Light therapy (AKA phototherapy) is a very effective way to counter seasonal depression, SAD, the winter blues, and many other mental health issues.
+Bright light therapy (AKA phototherapy) is a very effective way to counter seasonal depression, SAD, the winter blues, and many other mental health issues.
 It is so helpful for lifting mood during overcast weather and short daylight days that light therapy lamps are often called happy lamps.

 Choosing a light therapy lamp can be overwhelming since there are many options out there.
 There are many different manufacturers of phototherapy lamps and many of them have multiple models.